Trudeau: police video of aboriginal chief arrest shocking

 The video earlier shows a different officer approaching Adam’s truck outside a casino in Fort McMurray, Alberta, early on the morning of March 10.
 Police have said Adam’s truck had expired plates.

 The video shows Adam getting in and out of the vehicle, removing his coat and taking a karate-like stance and using expletives as he complains about being harassed by police.
-His wife and niece get in in between Adams and the officer at times.
+His wife and niece get in in between him and the officer at times.

 Adam’s lawyer, Brian Beresh, has filed a court motion to have criminal charges dropped over violation of Adam’s constitutional rights.